mattkirkland/designing-digital-products/notepad.md

 ---

 I really should rework this so it's a replicable course that I could also run as a BNB Design internship program.

+## 20210109

+I have three weeks to get this class ready!

+Starting to layout out Inventory project so it's a step-by-step version, with a 'corrected' deliverable handed out to all so they can start each step from the same place.
+The only flexibility they have is choosing an existing coffee brand to work with.

+Maybe this should have some basic fundamentals of UI added throughout, like...

+- Kennedy's 'everything you know about color is wrong' article when we get to brand